Table of Contents Hide

 The aircraft controls had also been affected by the sudden pullover of a major akin chunk from the front portion of the fuselage.
 First Officer Tompkins was the pilot flying at the time of the incident; Captain Schornstheimer took over controls and performed an immediate emergency descent.
 The crew followed the standard procedures.
 They declared an emergency and diverted the aircraft to the nearest Kahului Airport for an emergency landing.
 During the approach to the airport, one of the plane’s engines failed, and the flight crew was also unsure if the nose gear was lowered correctly.
 Somehow, they managed to land thirteen minutes after the incident.
 Upon landing, the aircraft’s emergency evacuation slides were deployed, and the passengers quickly evacuated from the aircraft.
 The pilot and first officer were heroes of the moment.
 Their professionalism saved the precious lives of the passengers.

 Prime Cause of the Occurrence

-NTSB concluded the investigation by attributing Metal Fatigue and Crevice Corrosion (type of corrosion that seeps into the crevices of the metal structure).
+NTSB concluded the investigation by attributing Metal Fatigue and Crevice Corrosion (a type of corrosion that seeps into the crevices of the metal structure).
 The prime cause of metal fatigue was the reason that an aircraft structure is designed for a certain number of flight cycles (takeoffs and landings).
 The mishap aircraft had accumulated twice the number of flight cycles it was designed for, at the time of the accident.
-Same can be related to the fact that the mishap aircraft had done three short haul return trips within the same day, and it was the fourth one in a row.
+The same can be related to the fact that the mishap aircraft had done three short-haul return trips within the same day, and it was the fourth one in a row.